 *Other occupational therapy programs may have different requirements!*

 ***OT schools are COMPETITIVE!
 It is the students responsibility to find the requirements of the school they are interested in applying to, contacting the school of their choice, and talking about the requirements with their advisor.
 OT schools vary- some require a bachelor’s degree and some do not!
 Make sure you do your research!***

 Occupational Therapy at University of Mississippi Medical Center

-The Master of Occupational Therapy program at UMMC is a 2+3 program where students spend two years on the Oxford campus completing their pre-requisite courses and then apply to the OT program in Jackson where they will spend three years before obtaining a master’s degree.
-Some student may take three years to finish the required pre-requisite courses.
+The Occupational Therapy Doctorate program at UMMC three-year program.
+Students will earn a 4-year degree on the Oxford campus while completing their pre-requisite courses and then apply to any OT program in Jackson where they will spend three years before obtaining a doctoral degree.

 Links for Occupational Therapy